MicrosoftDocs/learn/learn-pr/azure/migrate-linux-postgres/includes/2-deploy-linux-and-postgresql-infrastructure.md

 ## View the Azure Database for PostgreSQL's Server Administrator

-Find the Azure Database for PostgreSQL flexible server which will be named `postgres-xxxxx`, where `xxxxx` is a unique string defined by our Bicep template that remains consistent across deployments to your Subscription and Resource Group.
+Find the Azure Database for PostgreSQL flexible server which is named `postgres-xxxxx`, where `xxxxx` is a unique string defined by our Bicep template that remains consistent across deployments to your Subscription and Resource Group.

-Click on `postgres-xxxxx`.
+Select `postgres-xxxxx`.

-Click on **Security** and then **Authentication**.
+Select **Security** and then **Authentication**.

-You can see here we are using **Microsoft Entra authentication only** the `240900-linux-postgres-identity` User Assigned Managed Identity is listed under **Microsoft Entra Admins**.
+You can see here we're using **Microsoft Entra authentication only** the `240900-linux-postgres-identity` User Assigned Managed Identity is listed under **Microsoft Entra Admins**.

 This Managed identity is currently the only administrator for the server.
-We have the option to add your own user account as an administrator, but for this scenario we will use the Managed Identity already in place.
+You can optionally add your own user account as an administrator, but for this scenario we use the Managed Identity already in place.

-In the upcoming section you will use this identity from the Virtual Machine it is assigned to, both to administer the server via the CLI, and to provide access to the server for your application.
+In the upcoming section you use the identity from the Virtual Machine to administer the server via the CLI.
+You also use it to provide access to the server for your application.

-In a production scenario, you would likely use a combination of Managed Identities, Azure AD, and fine-grained Role-Based Access Control (RBAC) to enable your application workload to access data and manage resources in Azure securely, following the principle of least privilege.
+In a production scenario, you would likely use a combination of Managed Identities, Entra ID, and fine-grained Role-Based Access Control (RBAC) to enable your application workload to access data and manage resources in Azure securely, following the principle of least privilege.

 Read more about these scenarios via [Microsoft Entra authentication with Azure Database for PostgreSQL - Flexible Server](/azure/postgresql/flexible-server/concepts-azure-ad-authentication) and [Use Microsoft Entra ID for authentication with Azure Database for PostgreSQL - Flexible Server](/azure/postgresql/flexible-server/how-to-configure-sign-in-azure-ad-authentication).

 ## Review the Azure Database for PostgreSQL Flexible Server Firewall Rules

-Click on **Settings** and then **Networking**.
+Select **Settings** and then **Networking**.

-If we were administering the server from our local machine, rather than the Virtual Machine, we would need to add our IP address to the firewall rules.
+If we're administering the server from our local machine, rather than the Virtual Machine, we would need to add our IP address to the firewall rules.

-We have the option to create a firewall rule for our current IP address by clicking **Add current client IP address (xxx.xxx.xxx.xxx)**, and clicking **Save**.
+We can optionally create a firewall rule for our current IP address by selecting **Add current client IP address (xxx.xxx.xxx.xxx)**, and selecting **Save**.

-This would enable us to access the test/dev server using tools on our local machine.
+This rule would let us to access the test/dev server using tools on our local machine.

-However, as we are using our Virtual Machine to access the database, we will not do this at this time.
+However, as we're using our Virtual Machine to access the database, we won't at this time.

-In production, we would likely further isolate this server from the public internet entirely, and un-check the **Allow public access to this resource through the internet using a public IP address** option.
+In production, we would likely further isolate this server from the public internet entirely, and uncheck the **Allow public access to this resource through the internet using a public IP address** option.

-Unlike the Virtual Machine, we have not associated our Azure Database for PostgreSQL with any Virtual Network.
+Unlike the Virtual Machine, we haven't associated our Azure Database for PostgreSQL with any Virtual Network.
 This means we retain the option of accessing it over the public internet which is useful for test/dev scenarios.

-To provide both security and flexibility we will now enable access from the Virtual Machine via its Virtual Network using a private endpoint.
-This will allow the Virtual Machine to access the database without exposing it to the public internet.
+To provide both security and flexibility, we enable access from the Virtual Machine via its Virtual Network using a private endpoint.
+The private endpoint allows the Virtual Machine to access the database without exposing it to the public internet.
 Read more about private endpoints in [Azure Database for PostgreSQL - Flexible Server networking with Private Link](/azure/postgresql/flexible-server/concepts-private-link).

-In the future we will configure this via Bicep, but for demonstration purposes we will use the Azure Portal to create the private endpoint.
+We use the Azure portal instead of Bicep to create the private endpoint for demonstration purposes.

 ## Create a Private Endpoint for Azure Database for PostgreSQL Flexible Server

-Click on **Settings** and then **Networking**.
+Select **Settings** and then **Networking**.

-Under **Private endpoint**, click **Add private endpoint**.
+Under **Private endpoint**, select **Add private endpoint**.

 Under **Basics** enter **Name:** `private-endpoint-1`

-Click **Next**
+Select **Next**

-Under **Resource**, click **Next**.
+Under **Resource**, select **Next**.

 Under **Virtual Network**, select **Virtual Network:** `240900-linux-postgres-vnet`.
-This will be in the `240900-linux-postgres` Resource Group.
+The virtual network is located in the `240900-linux-postgres` Resource Group.

-Click **Next**
+Select **Next**

-Under **DNS** click **Next**.
+Under **DNS** select **Next**.

-Under **Review + create** click **Create**.
+Under **Review + create** select **Create**.

-You will be redirected to a page that says **Deployment is in progress**.
+You are then redirected to a page that says **Deployment is in progress**.
 Wait for the resources to be deployed.

-Once it says **Your deployment is complete**, click **Go to resource**.
+Once it says **Your deployment is complete**, select **Go to resource**.

 ## Review the Virtual Machine's System assigned managed identity Role Assignments

-Return to the `240900-linux-postgres` Resource Group and click on `vm-1`.
+Return to the `240900-linux-postgres` Resource Group and select `vm-1`.

-On the left-hand side click on **Security** and then **Identity**.
+On the left-hand, side select **Security** and then **Identity**.

 Here you can see the **System assigned managed identity** that is attached to the Virtual Machine.

-Under **System assigned** click **Azure role assignments**.
+Under **System assigned**, select **Azure role assignments**.

 Here you can see the **Reader** role assigned to the **System assigned managed identity** which has been scoped to the `240900-linux-postgres` Resource Group.

 This identity has permissions to list resources in the Resource Group.

-This allows us to use the Azure CLI within our VM to list resources in the Resource Group which avoids having to hard-code specific resource details into our scripts.
+This identity allows us to use the Azure CLI within our VM to list resources in the Resource Group which avoids having to hard-code specific resource details into our scripts.

 At a later stage we will assign an additional role to the VM's managed identity to allow it to directly access an Azure Blob Storage account.

+Next you will explore and configure the deployed infrastructure.

 ## Resources
 - [Azure Verified Modules (AVM)](https://azure.github.io/Azure-Verified-Modules/)